What is an Information Security Management System (ISMS)?

 4. Communication and engagement strategies for employees

-Information security management systems must be the lifeblood of your organisation, according to ISO 27001 standards.
+Information security management systems must be the lifeblood of your organization, according to ISO 27001 standards.
 Those who are interested in information security should be made aware of your ISMS, as well as the reasons for its importance and their duties in maintaining it.
 Nothing will be safeguarded if an ISMS is let to collect dust.
 It's critical to have the right tools and processes in place to get the job done.
 You may even have to conduct some information security education sessions.

 5. Supply chain management tools and systems

 Your information security management system will be used beyond the walls of your company.
 Your suppliers and other third parties may have access to or be responsible for crucial information on your behalf.
 ISO 27001 compliance may necessitate the compliance of your ISMS as well.
-It's important to ensure the integrity of your organisation by protecting yourself from any potential information security risks or challenges that your data may pose.
+It's important to ensure the integrity of your organization by protecting yourself from any potential information security risks or challenges that your data may pose.

 6. Working with third-party auditors and obtaining certifications